alexivkin/SARDELKA/README.md

 ### Running the backup scripts natively

+* If you are planning to backup remotely, not on the local disk, then configure your backup server per instructions in the sections below.
 * Copy `backup.config.sample` and `backup.schedule.sample` to `backup.config` and `backup.schedule` respectively.
 Edit both files to configure your backups.
-* Run `backup-setup`

-It will perform the following for you:
+* Run `backup-setup`.
+It will do the following for you:
   * Set up a way to connect to the backup server.
 An ssh user with the private/public key set up on the backup server for SSHFS or NFS exported share for NFS.
-* For end-to-end encrypted backups:
+  * For the end-to-end encrypted backups:
     * Create a storage file on the backup server containing the encrypted filesystem, which will later be mounted with cryptsetup.
     * Create a local LUKs key to decrypt the remote file containing the encrypted filesystem.
 This key never leaves the client to ensure true e2e encryption.
   * Schedule the backup for periodic runs using systemd timers
 * Run `backup` or `sudo systemd start backup` or wait for the systemd timer to kick it off.

+If you are doing E2EE backups, do not forget to backup your encryption key files somewhere separately, otherwise the backups will be useless in event of a failure.
+It may also be usefull to add a passphrase to the LUKS headers as a manual recovery alternative to the key files.

 ### Running as a docker container